asmallworldsite/pensio_api/README.md

 # PensioAPI
 This gem covers most of the Merchant and eCommerce API functionality provided by AltaPay, formerly Pensio (https://altapay.com).
+Main development work for this SDK was done by ASmallWorld (https://www.asmallworld.com)

 ## Getting Started